Vikram-Jha/Learning-Android-Studios/README.md

 13. BasicPhrases ----> A ENGLISH TO FRENCH CONVERTER APP  (Full of comments)
 14. BasicPhrases2 -----> A ENGLISH TO FRENCH CONVERTER APP WITH SOME TWEAKS  (Full of comments)
 15. ListViewDEMO  ------> CREATING A LIST IN ANDROID APP  (Full of comments)
+16. Table App -----> USING SEEKBAR AND LIST VIEW A INTERACTIVE TABLE APP HAS BEEN MADE(No Comments)